 There are several protocols when it comes down to the culture for business meetings in Vietnam, and you are advised to adhere to them if possible.

-Just like many business cultures across the world, the Vietnamese is always punctual for their meetings and expect you to do the same.
-Do not be late and always make appointments for meetings.
+Just like many developing business cultures across the world, Vietnamese people are not always punctual for their meetings therefore don’t expect this and do your best to be accommodating.

 Also, one important note to take away is that it is highly suggested not to make any appointments when the Vietnamese New Year, or Tet, is approaching.
 This is because appointments around this important festival will usually be cancelled when everyone is extremely busy.

 The widely accepted dress code for business meetings in Vietnam is generally conservative – standard and dark-coloured suit and tie for men, and dresses, blouses with high neckline or suits for women.

 In addition to that, women usually stick to skirts that are below the knees, flat shoes or shoes with very low heels to show modesty.

 The suit jackets are often not required as long as the attire is neat and leaves a good impression.